 Place your non dominant thumb on the furthest leg to the back with a firm grip, and pull the shell off with your other hand.
 It is totally fine if the shell breaks- it will take practice getting it off in one smooth motion.

 Remove the gills.
-This is more of a preference thing- I know that gills are edible but I personally do not want to eat them.
-You can leave them on if you’d like but I believe they are traditionally removed for this dish.
+The gills are edible- you can leave them on if you’d like but they are traditionally removed for this dish.

 After the gills are removed, cut off any protruding pieces of shell and body parts that we will not be consuming, such as the eyes/mouth area and spikes.